JimFawcett/RustThreadPool/README.md

 <img src="https://JimFawcett.github.io/Pictures/ThreadPoolDiagram.jpg" width="500" />

 ## Design:
-There is one struct, ThreadPool<M>, with an associated function and five methods in this design:
+There is one struct, ThreadPool<M>, with theww methods in this design:

 ```rust
 #[derive(Debug)]